“She was our conscience. Our seer. Our truth-teller. She was a magician with language, who understood the power of words.” - Oprah Winfrey

-A vital new non-fiction collection from one of the most celebrated and revered writers of our time
+A vital non-fiction collection from one of the most celebrated and revered American writers

-A Mouth Full of Blood is a powerful, erudite and essential gathering of ideas that speaks to us all.
+Mouth Full of Blood is a powerful, erudite and essential gathering of ideas that speaks to us all.
 It celebrates Morrison’s extraordinary contribution to the literary world.